In This Section

 - Do not include graphic aids such as charts, tables, or graphs as these may affect the format of the poster abstract submission.

-For more information, see the 2017 AAIM Skills Development Conference Call for Poster Abstracts.
+For more information, see the 2018 APDIM Fall Meeting Call for Poster Abstracts.